near/near-sdk-rs/HELP.md

 ## Integer JSON types

 NEAR Protocol currently expects contracts to support JSON serialization.
-JSON can't handle large integers (above 2**53 bits).
+JSON can't handle large integers (above `2**53` bits).
-That's why you should use helper classes from the `json_types` in `near_sdk` for `u64` and `u128`.
+That's why, for all exported methods, you should use helper classes from the `json_types` in `near_sdk` instead of `u64` and `u128`.
-We provide types `U64` and `U128`, that wraps the integer into a struct and implements JSON serialization and deserialization as a base-10 strings.
+We provide types `U64` and `U128`, which wrap the integer into a struct and implement JSON serialization and deserialization as a base-10 strings.

 You can convert from `U64` to `u64` and back using `std::convert::Into`, e.g.